-Description of Activities: In consultation with the Provost, Vice Presidents, and Disability Services, the committee will ensure that information technology and digital content created or distributed is accessible to individuals with disabilities.
-According to the Accessibility of Information Technology and Digital Content policy, the committee will make available training and resources for faculty and staff.
+Description of Activities: In consultation with the Provost, Vice Presidents, and the Accessibility Resource Center, the committee will ensure that information technology and digital content created or distributed is accessible to individuals with disabilities.
+According to the Accessibility of Information Technology and Digital Content policy, the committee will provide training and resources for faculty and staff.
 The training and resources will include how to make technology/digital content accessible, how to check for accessibility, and how to request assistance.
 The Information Technology and Digital Accessibility Review Committee shall be responsible for:

-The Information Technology and Digital Accessibility Review Committee members include faculty, staff, students and administrators.
-The Vice Presidents and the Faculty Senate Executive Board, Associated Students of Fort Lewis College, or their designees, shall appoint committee members.
+The Information Technology and Digital Accessibility Review Committee includes faculty, staff, students, and administrators.
+The Vice Presidents, Faculty Senate Executive Board, Associated Students of Fort Lewis College, or their designees shall appoint committee members.

 View the Digital Accessibility website.